-An employee who suffers a work-related injury or illness, no matter how minor, must report it to his or her supervisor immediately and complete an injury/work related illness report, by the end of the shift during which the injury or illness occurs or is discovered.
+A Team Member who suffers a work-related injury or illness, no matter how minor, must report it to their supervisor immediately and complete an injury/work related illness report, by the end of the shift during which the injury or illness occurs or is discovered.
 The Company will provide first aid kits and blood borne pathogen kits and all standard first aid supplies for minor cuts and scrapes.